|Q & A|

 What is a Proposition?

 No!
 We have been taught that there are only two choices to describe propositions, either True or False.
 This is called two-valued logic, and has been used since Aristotle formulated his “laws” of logic 350 years before Christ.
-During the last century discoveries in Logic and Mathematics, and This New Theory of Truth, make it imperative that we replace two-valued logic with three-valued (or multi-valued) logic.
+During the last century discoveries in logic and mathematics, and the 1TP theory of truth, make it necessary that we replace two-valued logic with three-valued (or multi-valued) logic.

 What does that mean?